Causal Discovery in Mixtures of Populations: Utilizing to set up -MixProd

 \begin{lemma} We can compute $\Pr(\vec{T}_{ij} \given u)$ using known quantities,

 \end{lemma} $ \Pr(\vec{T}_{ij} \given u)$ is a completely deconfounded distribution on which we can run the PC-algorithm.
-The full procedure is given in Algorithm~\ref{alg:FPCorrection}, in which we use Algorithm~\ref{alg:kmixprod_construction} followed by alignment and Lemma~\ref{lem:remove conditioning} in order to remove all of the false-positive edges from $\G_1$.
+The full procedure is given in Algorithm~\ref{alg:FPCorrection}, in which we use breadth first search (BFS) to find $\vec{T}_{ij}, \vec{X}_1, \vec{X}_2$ such that they are separated by distance $2$ in $\G'$, followed by alignment and Lemma~\ref{lem:remove conditioning} in order to remove all of the false-positive edges from $\G_1$.